-Students who live in a residence hall only receive partial board.
-This includes a cash allowance from Hollins of £4.50 per day distributed monthly by Nick, and a transportation pass for the bus and tube system so you can travel to and from your housing and classes free of charge.
+Students living in residence halls receive partial board consisting of a meal allowance of £216 distributed by Nick at the start of the program.
+In addition, Hollins Abroad provides a transportation pass for the bus and tube system so you can travel to and from flat, internship and classes (and anywhere else you wish to go in the city) free of charge.
+Please note, you must budget extra funds for the meals that are not covered.